robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_1_inverse_kinematics/README.md

 We'll start by discussing the knowledge needed, such as trigonometry, and then we'll dive into the implementation details with examples.

 I was inspired by the MakeYourPet project.
-The MakeYourPet project is an excellent resource for anyone interested in building a hexapod robot at home using a 3D printer and some basic components.
+[The MakeYourPet](https://github.com/MakeYourPet/hexapod) project is an excellent resource for anyone interested in building a hexapod robot at home using a 3D printer and some basic components.
 The creators of the project provide all the necessary software, STL files, and a detailed description of the electronic components required to assemble the hexapod.
 They also offer step-by-step instructions on how to put everything together and control the hexapod using an old Android phone.

-The MakeYourPet project is perfect for those who want to build a hexapod without diving too deep into the intricacies of robotics.
+The MakeYourPet project is ideal for those who want to build a hexapod without getting too deep into the complexities of robotics.
 The community behind the project is supportive and can help you through any challenges you might encounter during the build process.
 If you're interested in building your own hexapod, I highly recommend checking out the MakeYourPet GitHub repository and joining their Discord server for guidance and support.

 ## Prerequisites